Emergent deterministic entanglement dynamics in monitored infinite-range bosonic systems: Introduction

-{\it Introduction.---} The dynamics of monitored quantum many-body systems has recently triggered intense interest in both theoretical and experimental activities~\cite{Skinner_prx,Li_Fisher,noel2021measurementinducedquantum,KohIBM,Google1}.
+The dynamics of monitored quantum many-body systems has recently triggered intense interest in both theoretical and experimental activities~\cite{Skinner_prx,Li_Fisher,noel2021measurementinducedquantum,KohIBM,Google1}.
 When a quantum system is continuously measured, the state of the system evolves along a stochastic \textit{quantum trajectory} conditioned by the measurement outcomes, resulting from the interplay between its unitary dynamics and the interaction with the external environment.
-It was realized in recent years that the quantum trajectory ensemble of a monitored many-body system contains rich and exotic phenomenology with no counterpart in equilibrium or dissipative settings, that is manifest via measurement-induced phase transitions~\cite{Skinner_prx,Li_Fisher,Cao,ippoliti2021entanglementphasetransitions,Sierant_2023,sierant2023controlling,Kalsi_Romito_Schomerus_2022,ware2023sharp,SwingleSYk,BucchholdFreeF,BuchholdDirac,BuchholdFreeB,FujiAshida,Cao,Kells,Turkeshi,sierant2022dissipative,paviglianiti2023multipartiteentanglementin,guido2,Tirrito_Santini_Fazio_Collura_2023}, which are emergent critical phenomena visible only on the level of quantum trajectories through nonlinear probes of the conditioned state, such as entanglement.
+When averaged over all possible measurement outcomes, the mixed state typically admits a deterministic evolution governed by a master equation that describes the dissipative dynamics of the system.
+It was realized in recent years that the quantum trajectory ensemble of a monitored many-body system contains rich and exotic phenomenology with no counterpart in equilibrium or dissipative settings.
+Pioneer examples are measurement-induced phase transitions~\cite{Skinner_prx,Li_Fisher} found in random unitary circuits interspersed with local projective measurements, where the system undergoes a transition from a volume-law entangled phase to an area-law (disentangled) phase upon increasing the measurement rate, an emergent critical phenomena visible only on the level of quantum trajectories through nonlinear probes of the conditioned state, such as entanglemen.
+The mixed state evolution, on the other hand, generally admits different dynamics independent of the monitored phases, such as being completely featureless~\cite{Skinner_prx,Li_Fisher} or showing dissipative phase transitions at different critical points~\cite{piroli2022trivialityofquantum,sierant2023controlling,sierant2022dissipative}.
+A large body of initial investigations on monitored many-body phases has focused on circuit models~\cite{ippoliti2021entanglementphasetransitions,Sierant_2023,sierant2023controlling,Kalsi_Romito_Schomerus_2022,ware2023sharp} and also in Hamiltonian settings~\cite{BucchholdFreeF,BuchholdDirac,BuchholdFreeB,FujiAshida,Cao,Kells,Turkeshi,sierant2022dissipative,paviglianiti2023multipartiteentanglementin,guido2,Tirrito_Santini_Fazio_Collura_2023} for weakly monitored systems, including settings with nonlocal interactions~\cite{SwingleSYk,Block,sharmaMeasurementinducedCriticalityExtended2022}, bringing deep insights to the nature of measurement-induced phases, for example, in their connection to error-correction properties of quantum channels~\cite{Gullans}.

 Out of the various scenarios studied in the context of monitored phases, infinite-range interacting systems stood out by their entanglement dynamics favoring the experimental detection of entanglement phase transitions.
 In Refs.~\cite{Passarelli,delmonteMeasurementinducedPhaseTransitions2025}, some of us studied infinite-range spins and bosonic systems, showing that the entanglement features fast-saturating dynamics, thereby mitigating the experimental overhead in detecting the entanglement phases via post-selection~\cite{gullans2020scalableprobesof,Ippoliti}.
 The findings of these works share a common peculiarity: the average state of the system, undergoing dissipative Lindblad dynamics, also exhibits a phase transition, which always emerges at the same critical point as the entanglement phase transition, as suggested by finite-size numerics.
 It is worth understanding, from a theoretical perspective, whether this feature is intrinsic to infinite-range interacting systems.